d12frosted/elpa-mirror/gnu/pulsar-readme.txt

   when either `pulsar-mode' (buffer-local) or `pulsar-global-mode' is enabled.

-  There is no need to add all functions that affect the active window to the `pulsar-pulse-functions'.
-Instead, keep the user option `pulsar-pulse-on-window-change' in its default non-nil value.
-It will pulse the current line whenever the active window changes.

   The overall duration of the highlight is determined by a combination of `pulsar-delay' and `pulsar-iterations'.
 The latter determines the number of blinks in a pulse, while the former sets their delay in